xn--nding-jua/X86-on-X32/README.md

 This will install the libraries for the cross-compiler under Debian.

 ### Step 4: Copy and prepare a USB-thumbdrive
-When all parts are compiled successfully, you can call the script "copy.sh" to collect all files into the subfolder "usb".
+When all parts are compiled successfully, you can call the script "copyfiles.sh" to collect all compiled files into the subfolder "usb".
 This folder can be copied to an USB-thumbdrive and loaded via the top USB-port on the Behringer X32.
+Its up to you, that you copy other library-files from /usr/lib/arm-linux-gnueabi/ to the subfolder "qemu/lib" on your thumbdrive.

 Here is an example to mount the drive and call QEMU:
 ```
 # mount the drive
 mkdir /mnt/usb